Documentation

 Start here: the project is the docs.

-Most of what you'd ask of these docs is better asked of Claude Code directly — open it in your project folder and just talk.
-This file exists for the few things Claude can't easily surface on its own (see below for how to operate Klaudius), and for the moments when Claude isn't running yet (first-time install, re-running the wizard, install troubleshooting).
+Most of what you'd ask of these docs is better asked of your agent directly — open it (Claude Code or Codex) in your project folder and just talk.
+This file exists for the few things the agent can't easily surface on its own (see below for how to operate Klaudius), and for the moments when the agent isn't running yet (first-time install, re-running the wizard, install troubleshooting).

 The essentials